The EPA 2018 Scientific Programme will be composed of five tracks:

 Ask the Expert Sessions

-Congress of Psychiatry in 2015 in Vienna and in 2016 in Madrid this new event for exchange and awareness is to be featured at each annual EPA Congress.
-It brings together EPA Council of National Society/Association (NPA) members and EPA Individual members, along with other European NPAs and European organisations, stakeholders and policy makers, to present and discuss matters of European importance in the field of Mental Health and Mental Health Care.
+This event for exchange and awareness brings together EPA Council of National Society/Association (NPA) members and EPA Individual members, along with other European NPAs and European organisations, stakeholders and policy makers, to present and discuss matters of European importance in the field of Mental Health and Mental Health Care.

 Free Comunications Sessions